paolo7/khjsdevelop/README.md

 ## Client

+The RDFa How-To Instructions Editor and Visualiser Client is a collection of two Javascript applications, the Editor and the Visualiser, which can be accessed through a Web-based HTML interface.
+To access this interface, after downloading this repository simply open the khjsclient.htm file with a Javascript enabled browser.

 ### Supported Data Formats

 At the moment the client can parse Turtle, RDF/XML and RDFa files.
 It cannot currently parse JSON-LD, SPARQL endpoints and LD-Fragments.